Page 4 - Monthly Archives: 2023

 Upgrade using archive

 If the Google Tag Manager module was installed via archive, you need to upgrade it the same way.
-Simply download the extension archive from your Magefan account and extract
+Simply download the extension archive from your Magefan account and extract it.

 A blog is a valuable tool for enhancing customer engagement in your store.
 It establishes you as an expert in a specific area, and makes you a reliable source of information.